COMBINE-lab/simpleaf/docs/source/workflow-utility-library.rst

 **Output**: The same object but with additional ``--threads``, ``--output``, and ``--use-piscem`` fields added to its simpleaf command records if applicable.

-This function finds the meta-variables, if any, defined in the *meta_info* section and the build-in variables passed by *simpleaf* and assigns additional arguments to all qualified simpleaf command records if applicable.
+This function finds the meta-variables, if any, defined in the *meta_info* main section and the build-in variables passed by *simpleaf* and assigns additional arguments to all qualified simpleaf command records if applicable.
 One example can be found in our `tutorial <https://combine-lab.github.io/alevin-fry-tutorials/2023/build-simpleaf-workflow/#:~:text=workflow%20manifest.-,For%20example,-%2C%20if%20we%20pass>`_.
 Currently, this function can process three meta-variables:

 - *threads*: if the *threads* meta-variable is valid (it exists and is not *null*), all simpleaf command records will be assigned a ``--threads`` field with this value if, for this command, ``--threads`` is a valid argument but it does not exist in the command record.
 - *use-piscem*: if the *use-piscem* meta-variable is valid, all simpleaf command records will be assigned a ``--use-piscem`` field with this value if, for this command, ``--use-piscem`` is a valid flag but missing.